bastistrasser/hawk/README.md

 ### **Note**: This project is in an early prototype phase.
 Thus not all components are working as intended yet.

-# Hawk - Bring transparency for preprocessing
+# Hawk - Bring transparency into your preprocessing pipeline!
 Hawk consists of mainly two components: the library for logging data which is processed in your pipeline and an UI which provides insights into a pipeline run.